SIDN/unboundcheck/README.md

 ##Java
 A Java web application which is tested with Tomcat 7.
 The sidn java dnslib project is a required dependency.
+PLEASE NOTE: The Java-version is no longer being actively maintained.

 ##LibUnbound
 Both applications require that libunbound is installed.